dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 # Check the backup
 etcdctl snapshot status /opt/snapshot-pre-boot.db

+# If running as a service, stop the kube-apiserver service as you need to restart the ETCD service
+systemctl stop kube-apiserver

-# # Restore from backup (only works with API 3), don't need keys as it is on the local filesystem: etcdctl snapshot restore -h
+# Restore from backup (only works with API 3), don't need keys as it is on the local filesystem: etcdctl snapshot restore -h
 etcdctl snapshot restore /opt/snapshot-pre-boot.db \
 --data-dir /var/lib/etcd-from-backup